 When the experts sit down to devise concepts for a new ad campaign, puns always come up.
 It’s a natural part of the creative process.
 Luckily, most copywriters have enough common sense to throw out the bad puns with all the other quickly conjured ideas.

 For instance, zoos have a lot of material for puns and adolescent humor.
 Otters, lemurs and baboons are just begging to end up in meme hell.
 “Welcome to otter space.”
-(Sorry.
-See how quickly that can go south.)
+(That’s a real life example of how quickly that can go south.)

 Even banks have digressed into the land of punishing puns.
 Like this ridiculous one for Washington Mutual, when it was still in business: